 The roadmap is the main part of planning for the technical side of software development.
 But there’s more to the process.
 Idea validation, user story mapping, designing an MVP/MLP — the project manager has many responsibilities in the app development process.

 In most cases, the client would have neither the time nor the desire to keep in touch with each developer.
 That’s precisely why you go to an outsourcing IT company instead of building an app development department of your own, right?
-You order an app from a company and trust your IT project manager to pass along your requirements to the designers and developers.
+You order an app from a company and trust your IT project manager to pass along your requirements in app development to the designers and developers.
 Without proper communication, you risk getting something other than what you wanted.

 The role of the PM is to keep in touch with the client and the team and not only relay their messages but help them find a common language, in more ways than one.
 Here at Mind Studios, we don’t really have a problem with language barriers, as most of our designers and developers have a solid grasp of English and are able to communicate just fine.
 The bigger problem often lies in the way of thinking, and a PM can smooth this out so that the development team is on the same page as the client.